JoshuaKGoldberg/Goldblog/content/blog/enum-commas/index.md

 ## Closing Thoughts

-Honestly, I was a little dissapointed by this investigation.
+Honestly, I was a little disappointed by this investigation.
 I was hoping for something meaty and thick to bite into, with a result of achieving some significantly deeper understanding of the TypeScript compiler.
 I guess it's probably better for end users that the pull request was minimal and accepted without major complexities?